 The SSIS ForEach Loop container will repeat the control flow task for N number of times, which is similar to the Foreach loop in any programming language.
 The SQL Server Integration Services provides eight types of enumerators, and In this article, we will show you the steps involved in configuring the SSIS ForEach Loop File Enumerator.

 SSIS Foreach File Enumerator: This is used to enumerate files present in the specified folder.
-It will also traverse the sub folder present in the specified folder.
-For example, if you want to move multiple files from one folder to other or uploading multiple files to FTP server using FTP task etc. Before we step into the package creation, let us see the source data.
+SSIS ForEach Loop File Enumerator will also traverse the subfolder present in the specified folder.
+For example, if you want to move multiple files from one folder to another or uploading multiple files to the FTP server using the FTP task, etc. Before we step into the package creation, let us see the source data.

-Following screenshot will show you the data inside the Employee1.txt file.
+The following screenshot will show you the data inside the Employee1.txt file.

-Following screenshot will show you the data inside the Employee2.txt file.
+The below screenshot will show you the data inside the Employee2.txt file.

-Below screenshot will show you the data inside the Employee3.txt file.
+The below text file shows the data inside the Employee3.txt file.

 SSIS ForEach Loop File Enumerator